ckeditor/ckeditor5/docs/support/faq.md

 ## How to set the height of CKEditor 5?

 The height of the editing area can be easily controlled with CSS.
-For example, the `minHeight` and `maxHeight` settings can be set with the following code:

 ```css
 .ck.ck-content:not(.ck-comment__input *) {